 This problem connects with the lack of integrated water management in the region, as much of the pollution originates in cities such as Guarulhos, which have independent water management and a low level of water treatment.
 Without a coordinated effort to reduce emissions of garbage, chemical wastes and the like in the river, no real revitalization could be planned.

 However, it is not the case that this is the first time this kind of restoration would be done in the world, with one particular case popping out, which is South Korea's “Four Rivers Project” in which throughout several years the main rivers of the country were unpolluted and transformed into references of sustainability and access to public goods.
 We can also mention the largest convention center in Europe, Excell London, situated on the banks of the formerly abandoned Victoria River; In addition to our very near Puerto Madero in Buenos Aires, which was once abandoned, it is now one of the most cosmopolitan places in the city.

-Marco Aurélio Dawy proposes as a model the creation of the Tietê Waterway Complex, located between the Ponte das Bandeiras Bridge and Cruzeiro do Sul Avenue.
-In the urbanist's project, there would be a revitalization of the area, currently worn out.
+Marco Aurélio Dawy proposes as a model the creation of the Tietê Waterway Complex, located between the Ponte das Bandeiras and Cruzeiro do Sul Avenue.
+In the urbanist's project, there would be a revitalization of the area, which is currently worn out.
 It would be possible to take advantage of the potential coming from a clean Tietê to, as noted in the example of South Korea, bring a sustainability reference to the city and generate well-being.

 As we noted in this brief article, it is not the case that it is impossible to think of projects like this, as they have already been executed elsewhere.
-What is lacking is political will coupled with a greater awareness of the population that a polluted river is not simply a lost cause, but something that can effortlessly be turned into a good for the population.
+What is lacking is political will coupled with a greater awareness of the population that a polluted river is not simply a lost cause, but something that can with effort be turned into a good for the population.